 Here you can see the difference a little cleaning makes for an old monument.

-COLLISEUM – Most people don’t realize that there were many styles of gladiator, distinguished by their weaponry, shields, helmets, armor, etc. Each used a particular strategy because of his equipment, and each was usually pitted against a gladiator using a different form of defenses and weapons.
+COLISEUM – Most people don’t realize that there were many styles of gladiator, distinguished by their weaponry, shields, helmets, armor, etc. Each used a particular strategy because of his equipment, and each was usually pitted against a gladiator using a different form of defenses and weapons.
 This turned the matches into very much of an art form rather than just another form of brutality.

-The gladiators were often praised as heroes for giving up their free status, and living as a slave would while at the same time showing such bravery and sacrifice.
+The gladiators were often praised as heroes for giving up their free status, and living as a slave would at the same time show such bravery and sacrifice.
 As the Roman Empire declined, the games deteriorated into pure bloodsport and lost all of its prior glory.
 Unfortunately, Hollywood movies have done little to paint a real picture of the gladiatorial matches.

 These colosseums were the precursors of today’s stadium which because of their ingenious design could empty out in record time, and avoid any injury to the crowd.